Japanese aircraft carrier Jun'yō: Armor, armament and sensors

 As a conversion from an ocean liner, the ship could not support much armor, although it had a double bottom.
-Two plates of Ducol steel, each 25 mm thick, protected the sides of the ship's machinery spaces.
+Two plates of Ducol steel, each 25 mm thick, protecting the sides of the ship's machinery spaces.
 The ship's aviation gasoline tanks and magazines were protected by one layer of Ducol steel.
 Her machinery spaces were further subdivided by transverse and longitudinal bulkheads to limit any flooding.

 The ship's primary armament consisted of a dozen 40-caliber 12.7 cm Type 89 anti-aircraft (AA) guns in six twin-gun mounts on sponsons along the sides of the hull.
 Jun'yō was also initially equipped with eight triple mounts for 25 mm Type 96 light AA guns alongside the flight deck.
-In mid-1943, four more triple mounts were added and another four triple mounts in late 1943 and early 1944.
+In mid-1943, four more triple mounts were added, and another four triple mounts in late 1943 and early 1944.
 Two of these last four mounts were mounted on the stern and the others were placed in front of and behind the island.
 A dozen single mounts were also added, some of which were portable and could be mounted on the flight deck.
-After the Battle of the Philippine Sea in June 1944, the ship's anti-aircraft armament was reinforced with three more triple mounts, two twin mounts and eighteen single mounts for the 25 mm Type 96 gun.
+After the Battle of the Philippine Sea in June 1944, the ship's anti-aircraft armament was reinforced with three more triple mounts, two twin mounts, and eighteen single mounts for the 25 mm Type 96 gun.
 These guns were supplemented by six 28-round AA rocket launchers.
 In October 1944, Jun'yō had a total of 91 Type 96 guns: 57 in nineteen triple mounts, 4 in two twin mounts, and 30 single mounts.

 Two Type 94 high-angle fire-control directors, one on each side of the ship, were fitted to control the Type 89 guns.
 Each director mounted a 4.5 m rangefinder.
 When Jun'yō was first commissioned only the rangefinders were fitted and the directors were added later.
-Four Type 95 directors controlled the 25 mm guns and another pair were added in early 1943.
+Four Type 95 directors controlled the 25 mm guns and another pair was added in early 1943.
 Early warning was provided by two Type 2, Mark 2, Model 1 early-warning radars.
 The first of these was mounted on the top of the island in July 1942, shortly after she was completed, and the other was added later in the year on the port side of the hull, outboard of the rear elevator.
 A smaller Type 3, Mark 1, Model 3 early-warning radar was added in 1944.